Asian shares advance on relief that Trump is delaying higher China tariffs

 The Dow Jones Industrial Average dropped 0.5% to 43,975.09, and the Nasdaq composite slipped 0.3% to 21,385.40.

-The highlight of this week for Wall Street will likely arrive on Tuesday, when the government will report how bad inflation was across the country in July.
+On Tuesday, the government will report how bad inflation was across the country in July.
 Economists expect it to show U.S. consumers had to pay prices for groceries, gasoline and other costs of living that were 2.8% higher than a year earlier, a slight acceleration from June’s 2.7% inflation.

 Inflation has remained above 2%, even if it has improved substantially from its peak above 9% three years ago.
 And the worry is that President Donald Trump’s tariffs could push prices still higher.